-The world needs innovation to progress and that progress happens by a process called design thinking.
-Solving problems is the nexus between learning, feeling and making.
+The world needs innovation.
+By providing a way solve problems, design thinking is the nexus between learning, feeling and making.
 The human capacity to create and innovate is alive in any person willing to search, question, tinker and invent the future.
 Come learn how to welcome students into this process.
 This three-day seminar explores the instructional philosophy, tools and activities that nurture essential innovative thinking.
 This workshop develops the different strategies and skills necessary to build creative, collaborative, and design-minded classrooms and design thinking spaces.
 In St. Andrew’s D!Lab facility, participants will explore the tools, CAD software and machines (3D, Milling and Laser Systems) that take design thinking across all ages and into all realms of curricula.

 Great minds are born not simply of rote knowledge but from the continuous habit of curiosity.
 One essential job of educators is to provide the space and program for designing the future world students will live in as citizens.
 This requires minds that lead with ingenuity.

 This workshop offers teachers of all ages and experience a powerful and persuasive way of teaching.